XenitAB/xenitab.github.io/blog/2022-02-24-starboard.md

 Or so we thought...

-There had been a PR to add to the possibility of setting a custom label on your Starboard [jobs](https://github.com/aquasecurity/starboard/pull/902) thus giving us the possibility to of using [aad-pod-identity](https://github.com/Azure/aad-pod-identity) that makes it possible to talk to Azure from a container without having to worry about passwords.
+There had been a PR to add to the possibility of setting a custom label on your Starboard [jobs](https://github.com/aquasecurity/starboard/pull/902) thus giving us the possibility to of using [aad-pod-identity](https://github.com/Azure/aad-pod-identity) per Starboard job.
+Aad-pod-identity makes it possible to talk to Azure from a container without having to worry about passwords so it's something we definitely want to use.
-But instead of only using Starboard to run the container image scan we are running Starboard in client mode and we have deployed a Trivy instance in our cluster.
-This saves us allot of time when scanning a container image.
+But instead of running Starboards vulnerability scan jobs in server mode (which is the default), we are running Starboard in client mode.
+We have deployed a separate Trivy instance in our cluster to cache all the images that we scan and this saves us allot of time per image that is used in the cluster.

-The problem is that the Trivy helm chart didn't support setting custom labels on the Trivy [statefulset](https://github.com/aquasecurity/trivy/pull/1767).
+The problem was that the Trivy helm chart didn't support setting custom labels on the Trivy stateful set so we created a [PR](https://github.com/aquasecurity/trivy/pull/1767) to solve it.

 Thanks to this we are now able to quickly generate dashboards with the amount of critical CVEs in our clusters for both public and private images.

 So what does the future bring for Xenit security scanning?

-TODO keep on writing.
-Short term the feature I'm mostly looking forward in Starboard is the possibility to cache scanned images in our cluster https://github.com/aquasecurity/starboard/pull/740
+Short term the feature I'm mostly looking forward in Starboard is the possibility to cache the result of scanned images cluster wide.
+This would reduce the amount of scans allot especially when it comes to images like Linkerd side-cars.
+There is already a design [PR](https://github.com/aquasecurity/starboard/pull/740) open and the discussion is ongoing, so feel free to jump in to the discussion.

 We at Xenit love open-source and think it's really important to be able to give back to the community when we can.
 A big thanks to the maintainers over at Aqua Security and Giantswarm for there great job and being extremely helpful getting these new features merged quickly.